 All cars must conform to the current Motorsport UK requirements as detailed in the Motorsport UK Yearbook J5.16.

-Side exit exhausts are permitted but must exit behind the midpoint of the wheel base.
+Side exit exhausts are permitted but must exit behind the midpoint of the wheelbase.
 It is prohibited to pass any part of the exhaust system through the driver compartment.

 Exhaust manifolds and systems are free.